lifeitech/lifeitech.github.io/_tabs/about.md

 👋Hi, welcome to my website.
 My name is Fei Li (李飞).
 Currently, I work at the headquarter of the Agricultural Bank of China in Beijing.
 I obtained my Msc. degree in Data Science from Bocconi University in 2020, and my bachelor degree in Economics from Shandong University in 2017.
 I enjoy travel, hiking, and cooking.

-If you find my website useful, please share it with other people!
-If you have any comment or suggestion, feel free to contact me via [fei.li.best@gmail.com](mailto:fei.li.best@gmail.com).
+If you find my website useful, you can share it with other people!
+If you have any comment or suggestion, feel free to contact me via [fei.li.best@outlook.com](mailto:fei.li.best@outlook.com).

 ### Sponsor Me

-I would greatly appreciate your donation, as it encourages me to continuously output high quality articles.

 <div>
 <a class="popup img-link" href="/assets/imgs/wechat-sponsor.jpg" title="Sponsor Me with WeChat Pay" style="color: white;">